HandsOnDataViz/book/docs/HandsOnDataViz.md

 visualizations that engage broad audiences on the internet by inviting them to interact with your data, investigate new patterns, download files if desired, and easily share your work on social media.
-In this chapter, you’ll learn about a computer code tag called an *iframe*.
+In this chapter, you’ll learn about a computer code tag called an *iframe*, which allows readers to actively explore your data on a different page.
 Like a picture frame, an iframe displays a live web page (such as your interactive data visualization) inside a second web page that you control (such as your personal or organizational web site), as shown in Figure <a href="#fig:iframe-illustration">10.1</a>.
 When done correctly,